mpaulweeks/cfc2018/homework/canvas/canvas.md

 ```

-To draw a triangle, begin a path, then stroke and/or fill
+To draw a polygon, begin a path, then stroke and/or fill
 ```javascript
 ctx.beginPath();
 ctx.moveTo(100, 100);